Winona County man sentenced to more than 10 years for wife's murder

 The man, identified as Wright, told a dispatcher he had "too many problems" when asked why he did it and that he had tried to commit suicide.

 Law enforcement learned the woman suffered from dementia.
-She was found dead with at least one apparent stab wound to her abdomen as well as blunt force trauma to her face.
+She was found dead with at least one stab wound to her abdomen, as well as blunt-force trauma to her face.

 Inside the home, a member of law enforcement found "an apparent suicide note with statements indicating the writer could not take it anymore, the writer could not watch her suffer, and the writer tried to kill himself," the criminal complaint reads.